How search engines work for your business in 2021

 Check if you're directing Google to not index

-Like with crawling, you can direct Google to not index pages on your site, such as admin pages and internal search.
+Like crawling, you can direct Google to not index pages on your website, such as admin pages and internal search.

 To do so, you can either include a "noindex" tag in your robots.txt like this:

 Or include the "noindex" tag in the HTML of your page like this: